Klingsor50/cs50-working_directory/README.md

 - 👋 Hi, I’m @Klingsor50
-- 👀 I’m interested in everything mobile and shiny, like a racoon
+- 👀 I transform coffee into code
-- 🌱 I’m currently learning Ada
+- 🌱 I’m currently learning Ada for embedded applications
-- 💞️ I’m looking to collaborate on CAN J1939
+- 💞️ I’m looking to collaborate on CAN, MODBUS,
 - 📫 How to reach me ...

 <!---